-The Debtor currently anticipates that the Board of Directors (the "Board") of the Reorganized Debtor shall be the same persons who served in such capacity prior to the Petition Date.
-Specifically, the Debtor anticipates that the Members shall continue to serve in their respective existing capacities subsequent to the Effective Date, unless and until a new Board is elected or appointed pursuant to the applicable governing documents and applicable laws.
+The Debtor currently anticipates that the Board of Directors (the "Board") of the Reorganized Debtor will consist of several of the same persons who served in such capacity prior to the Petition Date, to the extent such Members participate in the Exit Funding and receive new Equity Interests in the Reorganized Debtor as contemplated under the Plan.
+Specifically, the Debtor anticipates that Patricia Hubbard shall continue to serve in her existing capacities subsequent to the Effective Date, unless and until new officers are elected or appointed pursuant to the applicable governing documents and applicable laws.